 The Working Group confirmed that there is no specific requirement for a signed-for receipt in the NTC notices provision.

-Another respondent stated that “the risks to our business of not having the import capacity available, without time delays and potential reinforcement costs, are too great to accept this modification.”
-In response, Working Group highlighted that any reduction of capacity would have to be agreed by both parties.

-A customer respondent suggested that the current regime should not be changed as it has the benefit of allowing customers to pay for the capacity they currently need to have.
-The Working Group reviewed the response and highlighted that the changes to the text will clarify the current regime and brings consistency amongst the DNOs, and there will be no material change in rights and obligations.
+A customer respondent suggested that the current regime should not be changed as it has the benefit of allowing customers to pay for the capacity they currently need to have and the distributor has the right to de-energise on breach.
+The Working Group reviewed the response and highlighted that the changes to the text should clarify the process and brings consistency amongst the DNOs, and there will be no material change in rights and obligations.
 The DNO cannot unilaterally alter the MIC/MEC.

 A Supplier respondent raised the following comments for the Working Group’s consideration: